Spb2005/433MHz-TFA-GT-Receiver/README.md

 * Ambient Weather F007TH Thermo-Hygrometer
 * Ambient Weather F012TH Indoor/Display Thermo-Hygrometer
 * SwitchDoc Labs F016TH
+you may need to change the TFA_TYPE define or the MANCHESTER_CLOCK define

 similar protocoll to GT:
 * other GT-WT-02 sensors from different manufactures like Lidl AURIO or Teknihall